zmzlois/d-docs/src/content/docs/configuration/templates.md

 ---
 title: Templates Configuration
-description: Add a brief description of the Templates Configuration page here
+description: This guide will help you configure the templates in Daytona dashboard.
 sidebar:
   label: Templates
 ---